mikefinneran-sudo/custom-scripts/obsidian-automation/docs/SCRIPTS-README.md

 #### `update_daily_note.py`
 **Purpose:** Auto-updates daily notes with project priorities from external sources **Features:**
-- Fetches priorities from WalterSignal projects
+- Fetches priorities from active projects
 - Smart detection of current project phase
 - Updates revenue activities and tasks
 - Can run on vault open or manual trigger